npcloud/api/introduction.md

  NPC token is used in NPCloud ecosystem as a value transfer tool.
-NPC token is created with a fixed amount supply and will be given distributed to partner in NPCloud ecosystem to support development and research.
+NPC token is created with a fixed amount supply and will be  distributed to partner in NPCloud ecosystem to support development and research.

 ![](http://npcloud.io/assets/images/system_arch.png)